alebento/ms-computernetwork-clientserver/README.md

 # ms-computernetwork-clientserver
-### Client / Server application developed for computer network discipline on master degree
+### Client / Server GET application developed for computer network discipline on master degree
+##### Used for retrieving the folder files from the command folder name passed by the user

 #### Alexandre Bento Pereira - Master's Degree in Computer Intelligence and Optimization - alexandre.bento.pereira@gmail.com